What Parents Need to Know About Raising Kids with Eczema

 Eczema is a common skin condition, sometimes hereditary, but often random.
 While it’s not contagious, it can be a very annoying and uncomfortable problem, especially for children.
 A specialist such as a dermatologist can provide a proper diagnosis and individualized treatment plan to help parents manage their child’s eczema and control any flare-ups.
-In the meantime, here’s some helpful information.
+In the meantime, here’s some helpful information if you’re raising kids with eczema.

 What Is Eczema?